nixcon/2025.nixcon.org/content/_index.md

 # Tickets

-The ticket sale is open.
-They are available on: https://tickets.nixcon.org/TODO/.
-You are expected to buy a ticket to attend the event.
+The ticket sale is not yet open. <!-- They are available on: https://tickets.nixcon.org/TODO/. --> You are expected to buy a ticket to attend the event.
 Speakers and organizers are expected to buy their tickets as well.

 <!--
 In order to make this a community-driven NixCon without sponsors, we have adopted a more dynamic pricing model.